 The forgiving Greeks, who love any attempt at using their language and who will always give the poor Greekless foreigner the benefit of any doubt, will still smile encouragingly and pretend that you (almost) got it right.

-Interested in learning more Greek?
-Here's a quick and easy way to Learn the Greek Alphabet.
-I recommend learning the fundamentals of the Greek alphabet as it can ease your travels in many ways, from reading road signs and airport or train schedules to figuring out where you are based on corner street signs, which are usually only in Greek letters.
+Learn the fundamentals of the Greek alphabet as it can ease your travels in many ways, from reading road signs and airport or train schedules to figuring out where you are based on corner street signs, which are usually only in Greek letters.
 Highway signs usually are in both English-style lettering and Greek letters - but the Greek ones come up first on the road, giving you extra time to make that upcoming turn if you can tell what they say earlier rather than later.